RWTH-EBC/vclibpy/docs/development/docs/_sources/examples/e3_inputs_and_flowsheet_state.md.txt

 Basically, anything a users might be interested in analyzing when simulating a steady state vapor compression cycle.
-As the outputs are flowsheet specific, we define no default Variables in the `FlowsheetState` as with `Inputs`.
+As the outputs are flowsheet specific, we define no default Variables in the `FlowsheetState`.
-However, you can set variables the same way as with `Inputs`:
+However, you can set variables the same way as with `ControlInputs` or `HeatExchangerInputs`.

 ```python
 from vclibpy import FlowsheetState